Using dynamic loss weighting to boost improvements in forecast stability

 The motivation for using DLW methods stems from the hypothesis that forecast accuracy should be prioritized in the early stages of training, with forecast instability being addressed only after a reasonable level of accuracy has been achieved.
 This approach may lead to better results by enabling a more targeted exploration of the loss space, more closely aligned with our goal.
-Our experiments with GradNorm (see Section~\ref{SEC:DISCUSSION_GRADNORM}) and Weighted GCosSim (see Section~\ref{SEC:DISCUSSION_WGCOSSIM}) support this hypothesis.
+Our analyses of GradNorm (see Section~\ref{SEC:DISCUSSION_GRADNORM}), Weighted GCosSim (see Section~\ref{SEC:DISCUSSION_WGCOSSIM}), and AuxiNash (see Section~\ref{SEC:DISCUSSION_AUXINASH}) support this hypothesis.
 Additionally, training N-BEATS-S using TARW also yields favorable results, even outperforming the aforementioned DLW methods in terms of accuracy.
 While TARW does not directly prioritize accuracy in the early stages of training but instead randomly samples loss weights from a uniform distribution $U(0,\kappa)$, where $\kappa \in (0, 1]$ is a tunable hyperparameter, we believe this stochastic variant of static loss weight tuning is effective because it allows for a more comprehensive exploration of the loss space and may better escape local optima due to its stochastic nature.